tjferry14/Cloud-Jump-2/README.md

 * Play in Portrait or Landscape Mode
 * Player's High Score is saved
 	* Player's name is also saved, and only needs to be entered by the player once.
 * Monsters!
-If you are careful, you can use the same cloud as a monster but don't land on one!!
+Be careful, you can use the same cloud as a monster but don't land on one!!
 * Program now uses sprites instead of images
 	* Sprites greatly simplify updating and drawing code by moving to scene.Layers.